plasmon360/Furniture-Style-Classifier/Webapp/Readme.md

-Before running the app make a folder ../Webapp/instance/uploads this is not version controlled and specific to an instance
+Before running the app make a folder ../Webapp/instance/uploads this is not version controlled and specific to an instance Also create a file name called ../Webapp/instance/application.cfg (see more details in ../Webapp/gcp_gae_notes.py)

-For SQLITE
+For SQLITE and MYSQL ()

     Inside the venv,when you run python3 run_app.py for the first time it will create a database images.db

     but when you do prediction, there may be sqlalchemy error saying no table found.

     The table need to be created for the first time.

     go to python3 repl and issue following command

     from classifier import db
     db.create_all()
     exit()